Sustainability of Rendering

 Instead of wasting half of the meat we farm and buy, Rendering reclaims these unwanted “leftovers” and transforms them into ingredients for countless products — recycling 99% of this unwanted meat.

-By recycling leftover animal material, renderers create valuable ingredients from resources that would otherwise be thrown away, taking up enormous amounts of precious landfill space.
+By recycling animal leftovers, renderers create valuable ingredients from resources that would otherwise be thrown away, taking up enormous amounts of precious landfill space.

-Instead of wasting these leftovers through other disposal methods, renderers recycle the materials into 19 billion pounds of fat, oil and protein products.
+Instead of wasting these animal parts through other disposal methods, renderers recycle the materials into 19 billion pounds of fat, oil and protein products.

 Rendering also protects the environment from the high greenhouse gas emissions of other disposal methods, reduces energy and water consumption, minimizes environmental impacts of animal agriculture and supports communities.